monnneee/scHiCAR/3_extract_DNA_reads/README.md

 Rscript dna_barcode.R # outputs DNA barcodes for each cluster that includes mixed samples
 ```

-#### 2. export DNA barcodes from the same cluster/cell type for each sample
+#### 2. export DNA barcodes from the same cluster or cell type for each sample
 ```bash

 for i in {1..25} # all clusters or  cell types are consistent with the "cluster_list" in "dna_barcode.R"